cloudify-cosmo/docs.getcloudify.org/content/cli/orch_cli/deployments.md

 `cfy deployments schedule summary [OPTIONS] [deployment_id|workflow_id|tenant_name|visibility]`

-Retrieve summary of deployment schedules, e.g. a count of schedules with the same deployment_id ID.
+Retrieve summary of deployment schedules, e.g. a count of schedules with the same deployment ID.

 `TARGET_FIELD` is the field to summarise deployment schedules on.

+##### Optional flags

+*  `-t, --tenant-name TEXT`  -  The name of the tenant of the deployment schedule.
+                                If not specified, the current tenant will be used

 ##### Example